HelgeKrueger/bovine/docs/specification.md

 MAY be filtered on privileges of an authenticated user or as appropriate when no authentication is given.

 #### ap-public-no-delivery

 Implementations MUST NOT deliver to the "public" special collection; it is not capable of receiving actual activities

-#### ap-collections-likes

-The likes collection MUST be either an OrderedCollection or a Collection

-#### ap-collections-likes-filter

-MAY be filtered on privileges of an authenticated user or as appropriate when no authentication is given.

 #### ap-collections-shares